Man cleared of unknowingly firing at Minneapolis officers in self-defense files lawsuit alleging force and constitutional rights violations

 "The City Attorney's Office is still reviewing the lawsuit and has no comment at this time," city spokeswoman Sarah McKenzie said.

 When he was transported to the hospital, "Stallings was not permitted to privately discuss the incident or his injuries with medical personnel," the complaint said.
-"Officers stood nearby and listened to everything that was being discussed."
+"Officers stood nearby and listened to everything."

 Those false statements and the narrative that Stallings "attempted to kill officers has continued even after his acquittal," the lawsuit said.